justdiver/meraki-to-palo-user-id/README.md

 First thing to do is get your Meraki API key.
 Information on this process can be found here: https://documentation.meraki.com/General_Administration/Other_Topics/Cisco_Meraki_Dashboard_API

 After you have your API key, next head over to the Meraki automation github page: https://github.com/meraki/automation-scripts You're going to want to grab the orgclientscsv.py script.
 For my purpose, I don't need everything that this script pulls.
-Under the line "for client in networkClients:" comment out everything except for client ip and client user.
-And then do the same under "csvHeader = ','.join(\[" This will limit how much information we actually have to parse through.
-Next find the line that say "for net in networks:" and on the next line, add the following to the query: 'perPage':250,'timespan':86400.
+Under the line `for client in networkClients:` comment out everything except for client ip and client user.
+And then do the same under `csvHeader = ','.join(\[` This will limit how much information we actually have to parse through.
+Next find the line that says `for net in networks:` and on the next line, add the following to the query: `'perPage':250,'timespan':86400`.
 This will limit the time we're searching to 24 hours and return 250 clients per page.
 This makes the script run MUCH faster.
 You can modify these to suit your needs, but this was fine for me.

 Once you run this script, you'll have a file that contains all of the users on your meraki dashboard and the last IP address that they used (in the last 24 hours obviously).
 The file should contain something like this:
 ```